PhD in Sociology

 - Minimum English Competency Test Score

 - TOEFL The TOEFL score cannot be more than two years old.
-UIC’s Institutional Code is 1851; The minimum TOEFL score accepted for admission is 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (iBT Internet-based); 60, with subscores of Reading 19, Listening 17, Writing 21 (New Paper-Based—after August 2018); 550 (Institutional Testing Paper-Based—prior to August 2018), OR,
+UIC’s Institutional Code is 1851; The minimum TOEFL score accepted for admission is 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (iBT Test); 60, with subscores of Reading 19, Listening 17, Writing 21 (revised Paper-Delivered Test), OR,

 - IELTS 6.5, with subscores of 6.0 for all four subscores, OR,

 - PTE-Academic 54, with subscores of Reading 51, Listening 47, Speaking 53, and Writing 56.